strautomator/core/README.md

     $ make update

 This will also control the module's versioning automatically.
-You should not need to change the version on the package.json manually, ever.
+You should change the version on the package.json manually, ever.